The Symbolism of Shells

 Bead in the form of a shell, Egypt, 2040-1648 BCE (Cleveland Museum of Art)

 Wearing jewelry makes us human.
-Across time, every culture has developed the tradition of adornment.
-This universal human practice is linked to our desire to understand, reflect, and honor the beauty of the natural world around us.
-Adornment may also reflect a desire to distinguish ourselves from other animalsand from each other.
-Part of the power of jewelry is that it reflects the unique story of the person who wears it, while at the same time connecting us all as humans.
+The practice of adornment reflects our desire to understand and honor the beauty of the natural world around us.
+Adornment may also express a wish to distinguish ourselves—not only from other animals, but from one another.
+Part of the power of jewelry lies in this dual role: it carries the unique story of the person who wears it while connecting us all through a shared human tradition.

-Before the invention of metalsmithing, humans wore jewelry made from simple organic materials.
-Shells, seeds, flowers, and berries, as well as fossils, bones, and teeth, were strung together with twine or sinew.
-The universal attraction of beads made from (or made to resemble) organic elements found in nature spans cultures and millennia.
+Before humans worked in metal, jewelry was made from simple organic materials.
+Shells, seeds, flowers, and berries, along with fossils, bones, and teeth, were strung together with twine or sinew.
+The universal appeal of beads made from—or shaped to resemble—elements found in nature spans cultures and millennia.

-The oldest piece of jewelry ever found is a necklace made of mollusc shells, strung together by humans during the Stone Age 75,000 years ago.
-The shells were selected for their size, transported over long distances, and embellished with red ochre.
-Archaeologists have found even earlier groups of pierced shells dating from 142,000-150,000 years ago.
-They theorize that these early strands of shells may represent the first evidence of artistic creativity, language, and even symbolism among early humans.
-For the first time, humans began communicating complex meaning through objectsspecifically, through jewelry and the practice of adornment.
+The oldest piece of jewelry ever found is a necklace of mollusc shells that show evidence of having been strung together by humans some 75,000 years ago.
+These shells were carefully selected for their size, transported over long distances, and even embellished with red ochre.
+Archaeologists have discovered even earlier pierced shells dating from approximately 142,000–150,000 years ago that were likely used in jewelry.
+These early ornaments may represent some of the first evidence of symbolic and artistic expression among early humans.
+For the first time, objects—particularly jewelry—began to communicate meaning.

 Shell beads from Cro-Magnon, France, 30,000 years old (Smithsonian Museum)

 What makes jewelry symbolic?
-Like all art, the meaning of jewelry is constructed through its context.
-We wear jewelry not only for its beauty, but also for its ability to carry meaning, to evoke a feeling or a memory, to communicate an idea or affiliation, or to commemorate a place, an event, or a person.
-In these ways, wearing jewelry can be thought of as one of the earliest and most enduring forms of communication.
+Like all art, its meaning is shaped by context.
+Jewelry is worn not only for beauty but also for its ability to carry meaning—to evoke memory, express identity, communicate affiliation, or commemorate a place, event, or person.
+In this way, adornment can be understood as one of the earliest and most enduring forms of human communication.

 Shell necklace, Egypt, 3850-2960 BCE (Museum of Fine Arts Boston)

-Over time, jewelry began to incorporate more unusual and rarer materials.
-Its value was increasingly derived not only from its beauty, but from the uniqueness of its components.
-This included metal, first and foremost gold, as well as stones and materials found in only a few locations or in faraway lands, such as cowrie shells, obsidian, lapis, or amber, which once was so rare and valuable it was traded at a higher price than gold.
+Over time, jewelry began to incorporate rarer and more unusual materials.
+Its value was increasingly derived not only from beauty, but also from the uniqueness of its components.
+Metals—especially gold—became important, along with stones and materials found only in certain regions or obtained through long-distance trade.
+Cowrie shells, obsidian, lapis lazuli, and amber were highly prized.
+In antiquity, amber was so rare that it was sometimes traded at a higher price than gold.

 Cowrie Shell Girdle of Sithathoryunet, Middle Kingdom, Egypt,